KATE BRUNDAGE, CHAIR

-Paul Weidemann is the Treasurer for the Maple Leaf Trust.
+Paul Weidemann is a trustee and previously Treasurer for the Maple Leaf Trust (2014-2018).
 As part of CIBC’s European Corporate Banking department, he is responsible for managing client relationships across various sectors.
 In 2012 he moved to London with his wife, having worked with CIBC in Toronto prior to that.

 Lily Harriss has over 17 years of major gift fundraising experience.
 She has a degree in Cultural Management and a Masters of Business.
 Lily was a Director of Development, Corporations and Foundations at Queen’s University in Canada.
 She joined Dulwich Picture Gallery as the Director of Development and Communications in September 2008.
 She is married to an Englishman, Dr. Julian Harriss who is a Senior Consultant at Kings College Hospital and they have a son Jonathan who is determined to keep his Canadian accent.
 Lily is committed to supporting the Canadian charitable activities in London and she is looking forward to helping the Maple Leaf Trust with their fundraising strategy in order to strengthen its support for initiatives in this country.